Huduga Hudugi

 Huduga Hudugi is a 2010 Kannada-language comedy film written and directed by Indrajit Lankesh.
 The film features Dhyan and Lekha Washington in the lead roles, whilst other noted actresses play roles in the film.
 The film was launched in 2008 as Thunta Thunti with Ganesh and Praneetha in the lead roles and then a second launch was conducted in March 2010 with Ganesh and Ishita Sharma but the pair later opted out of the project.

 Plot

-Sachin (Dhyan) a popular TV anchor co-hosts a hugely popular show with Sonia (Lekha Washington).
-Both of them are carrying their own baggage.
-While Sachin has had a stint with heartbreak, Sonia's disappointment stems from refusal by a rich guy to marry her.
+Sachin, a popular TV anchor co-hosts a hugely popular show with Sonia.
+Both of them carry their own emotional baggage.
+While Sachin has had a stint with heartbreak, Sonia's disappointment stems from being refused by a rich guy to marry her.

-Sachin tries to bring some happiness to her life and in the process they get closer.
-Sonia comes to term with the fact that Sachin is the best guy for her.
+Sachin tries to bring some happiness into her life and in the process they get closer.
+Sonia comes to terms with the fact that Sachin is the best guy for her.
 But will she be able to get Sachin?